processone/ejabberd/README.md

 or in your local machine as explained in [Localization][localization].

 Documentation for developers is available in [ejabberd docs: Developers][docs-dev].

+There are nightly builds of ejabberd, both for `master` branch and for Pull Requests:
+- Installers: go to [GitHub Actions: Installers](https://github.com/processone/ejabberd/actions/workflows/installers.yml), open the most recent commit, on the bottom of that commit page, download the `ejabberd-packages.zip` artifact.
+- `ejabberd` container image: go to [ejabberd Github Packages][packages]

 Security reports or concerns should preferably be reported privately, please send an email to the address: contact at process-one dot net